unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 **_Speed._** Your base walking speed is 30 feet.

 #### Upgrades
-Your sleeve has been upgraded, and although you look the same, subtle enhancements have been made.
+Your Skin has been upgraded, and although you look the same, subtle enhancements have been made.
 Choose one:

 - Darkvision: Your eyes have been replaced with bionic eyes.
 You have 60 feet of darkvision.
 - Digital Interface: You can interface directly with computers through connectors on your head.
 Interacting with computers takes a bonus action instead of an action.
 - Titanium Arm: You arm has been replaced with a mechanical arm.
 It appears and feels like a normal arm, but it is resistant to being damaged, and you gain +2 to Strength checks when using that arm.
 - Integrated Tekcaster: A tekcaster has been integrated into your hand.
 A hidden compartment in your wrist holds the gemstones.
 It is not noticable to the naked eye.

-#### Sleeve Origin
+#### Skin Origin
-Bionic sleeves were all born, or cloned.
+Bionic Skins were all born, or cloned.
 You must decide a base race, and inherit that ability score increase, and overall appearance.

 \page

 ## Spliced
 Spliced are the gene spliced creations of mad scientists or their decendents.
 Spliced have their DNA mixed with that of an animal.
 This mixed with tekcasters gives the spliced the mysterious ability to shapeshift into the form of the beast whose DNA they share.

-### Sleeve Traits
+### Skin Traits

 **_Ability Score Increase._** Your Charisma increases by 1.